-Defoliator owners must give operating instructions annually to operators or employees before allowing them to operate the defoliator per OSHA regulation 1928.57.
+Equipment owners must give operating instructions annually to operators or employees before allowing them to operate the machine, per OSHA regulation 1928.57.

-The most important safety device on this equipment is a safe operator.
+The most important element of safety for this equipment is a safe operator.
 It is the operator's responsibility to read and follow all safety and operating instructions in the manual.
 All accidents can be avoided.